jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 It is conceptually similar to Terraform, (and older, actually,) but with a focus on deploying NixOS.

 The biggest problem with NixOps is that, unlike Nix itself, it has a lot of viable alternatives, and the industry has picked Terraform as the de facto [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) platform.
-NixOps sadly doesn't have the engineering effort behind it that is required to make it work in production, so if you do use it, you should expect to do a lot of that engineering yourself as soon as you stray from the golden path.
+NixOps sadly doesn't have the engineering effort behind it that is required to make always make it "just work", so if you do use it, you should expect to do a lot of that engineering yourself as soon as you stray from the golden path.

 NixOps does boast uniquely tight integration with Nix, but as we'll see later, we can achieve very nice integration with just Terraform as well.